Two-Edged Sword

 4. Learn to be content in whatever circumstances you are in.

-5. Help to heal with pleasant words that are a honeycomb, sweet to the soul and healing to the bones, and sweetness of speech adds persuasiveness.
+5. Help to heal with pleasant words that are a honeycomb, sweet to the soul and healing to the bones, and the sweetness of speech adds persuasiveness.

 Let us all strive to appear wise by keeping silent.
 Let our words be kind and patient.